JEE Main 2019 admit card for April out, how to download

 New Delhi, Mar 19: National Testing Agency (NTA) has released the JEE Main 2019 Admit card for April examination on March 19.
 The JEE Main 2019 April Admit Card download is expected to begin on the official website.

-As per the schedule, the first phase examination will be conducted from January 6 to 20, 2019 while the second phase will be conducted in the month of April.
+As per the schedule, the first phase of the examination will be conducted from January 6 to 20, 2019 while the second phase will be conducted in the month of April.

 Moreover, in a latest notice released by NTA for JEE Main April exam, it has been announced that the JEE Main April Exam dates are slightly changed due to the Lok Sabha Election dates.